What Foods Can I Eat with Traditional Metal Braces?

 One of the reasons people put off getting traditional braces is because they’re short on time.

 We get it – life is incredibly busy.
-Extra appointments aren’t ideal, whether it's a you or your kids who are in braces.
+Extra appointments aren’t ideal, whether it's you or your kids who are in braces.

 A visit every four to six weeks is required during the duration of your ortho treatment to move your teeth as quickly yet as comfortably as possible.
 Missing those appointments can extend how long you have to wear metal braces.